MarinJH/YOLO-GSStarLite/README.md

 This repository contains:
 - A curated subset of sample images
 - Annotation examples
-- Pre-trained model weights

-For research access to the **complete dataset** (over 15,000 high-resolution field images with comprehensive annotations), please contact us via email: [x15014082116@163.com](mailto:x15014082116@163.com).
+For research access to the **complete dataset** (over 8000+ high-resolution field images with comprehensive annotations), please contact us via email: [x15014082116@163.com](mailto:x15014082116@163.com).
 Include your research affiliation and intended use case.

 ## Code of Conduct